This post may contain affiliate links. Please read my disclosure policy. I only recommend things that I have actually used and been happy with!

-Ground cilantro: Don’t omit this unless you’re one of those people with that genetic quirk that makes cilantro taste soapy, in that case you can leave it out.
+Ground coriander: Don’t omit this unless you’re one of those people with that genetic quirk that makes cilantro and ground coriander taste soapy, in that case, you can leave it out.

 Garam masala: If you don’t have this to hand you can either try making your own garam masala, substitute it with a high-quality curry powder that you like, or leave it out altogether.

 Turmeric: If you don’t have it, leave it out.

 Cooked black beans: You can use any type of cooked beans in this recipe if you don’t have black beans to hand.
 I don’t recommend making this recipe in a pressure cooker or instant pot as it will really tamp down the flavor a lot.
 If you only have dried black beans to hand it’s better to cook them first and then follow the recipe.
 Or, you can try making my vegetarian feijoada.

 Vegetable stock: If you don’t have stock to hand you can either make some up with a stock cube or bouillon powder.
 Worst case scenario you can use water, although it won’t be as flavorful.